otim22/promos/README.md

 # Start application with --build for first time.
 $ docker-compose up --build

-# Or just start the containers
+# If not first time, then just start the containers
 $ docker-compose up

-# Find the container name from docker running processes
+# Checkout the container name from docker running processes
 $ docker-compose ps

 # Execute into the container